Ifylee/svg-logo-creator/README.md

 # License
 This project is lisensed under the MIT license.

+# Just a Click away
-So the next time you think of generating a simple but unique svg logo, look no further, just a click  on my application link and you will be on your way to saving some money for yourself with yet a customized svg logo for your projects.
+The next time you think of generating a simple but unique svg logo, look no further, just a click  on my application link and you will be on your way to saving some money for yourself with yet a customized svg logo for your projects.
 A trial will convince you!!
 Let's go.... https://github.com/Ifylee/svg-logo-creator